greghendershott/frog/README.md

 title = My Awesome Blog
 author = The Unknown Author

+# Use Bootstrap responsive CSS?
+bootstrap-responsive? = true

+# Use Booststrap minified CSS and JS files?
+bootstrap-minified? = true

 # Older/newer buttons' text.
 One of:
 # - "age" (just "Older or "Newer")
 # - "title" (just the blog post title)